England Ireland Find Havens

 Image: Michael Harpur

-However, in a developed south-westerly, skippers should note that this course passes along a lee shore.
-The steep-to section of Hurst Beach that leads out to Hurst Castle, in these circumstances, is going to be uncomfortably close.
-However, with an offing of up to ½ a mile available throughout, and the seaway protection afforded by the Shingles, the passage more than manageable.
+However, skippers should note that this course passes along a lee shore in a developed southwesterly.
+In these circumstances, the steep-to section of Hurst Beach that leads out to Hurst Castle will be uncomfortably close.
+However, with an offing of up to a ½ mile available throughout and the seaway protection afforded by the Shingles, the passage is more than manageable.

 NE Shingles with Hurst Castle in the backdrop